-In this article you will get the CBSE Class 9 Science notes on chapter 9 ‘Force and Laws of Motion’ (Part-II).
+In this article, you will get the CBSE Class 9 Science notes on chapter 9 ‘Force and Laws of Motion’ (Part-II).
 This part is a continuation of the Chapter notes Part-I of the same chapter.
-In the previous part you learned about force, effects of force, types of force and Newton’s fisrt and law of motion.
+In the previous part, you learned about force, effects of force, types of force and Newton’s first law of motion.
 Here, you will get a brief explanation of the remaining topics.

 Main topics covered in this part of CBSE Class 9 Science, Force and Laws of Motion: Chapter notes, are:

-Key notes for Chapter - The Fundamental Unit of Life, are:
+Key notes for Chapter - Force and Laws of Motion, are:

 Newton's Second Law of Motion